 Creating question sets for assessing knowledge articles

 Only Knowledge-Centered Support (KCS) coaches are permitted to add questions to assess articles written by their team members.
-BMC Remedy with Smart IT (Smart IT) provides a default Article Quality Index (AQI) assessment question set.
+Remedy with Smart IT (Smart IT) provides a default Article Quality Index (AQI) assessment question set.
 However, as a KCS coach, you must check the default question set to verify that it satisfies the article quality standards of your company, and if not, create a custom question set.

 Types of question sets for article assessment

 Two types of AQI question sets are available for article assessment: the default set and the custom set.
 You can create, edit, and delete custom question sets in the Article Quality Assessment Question Sets window.

 The default question set consists of seven out-of-the-box questions.
 You cannot edit or delete the default questions, or change their weighting value.
 However, you can clear the Question is visible for assessments check box to make the questions invisible during article assessment.
 If you have not created a question set for your company, then the default question set is used for article assessment.